George Cromwell Scott: Congressional service

 In January 1912, Scott announced his candidacy for the United States House of Representatives seat in Iowa's 11th congressional district, which was then held by fellow Republican Elbert H. Hubbard.
 Hubbard defeated Scott in the June 3 primary, but died the following day.
-A nominating convention in July 1912 gave Scott the nomination over state senator L.E.
-Francis.
+A nominating convention in July 1912 gave Scott the nomination over state senator Leslie E. Francis.
 Upon defeating Democratic and Bull Moose Party challengers in the general election, Scott was immediately sworn to fill the remainder of Hubbard's term in the 62nd United States Congress.
 Scott then served another full term in the 63rd United States Congress.
 In 1914 Scott was renominated by the Republicans for a second full term, but was upset in the general election by Democrat Thomas J. Steele.
 Explained one rural newspaper, "the central feature of the Steele campaign was personal solicitation of votes and personal publicity concerning the candidate."
 By contrast, "Mr. Scott remained in Washington until ten days before the election and put in only one week of campaigning."
 However, Scott ran again two years later, and recaptured his seat from Steele in one of the closest election in House history (winning by 4 votes in an election finally settled by the House itself).

 He was not a candidate for renomination in 1918.
 In all, Scott served in Congress from November 5, 1912, to March 3, 1915, and from March 4, 1917, to March 3, 1919.
 After leaving Congress, Scott resumed the practice of law in Sioux City.